Sweden, Intermediary

 Where are the opportunities?

-• The risks of a recession have increased yet tariffs are also likely to add to the current inflationary impulse.
+• The risks of a recession remain modest, yet tariffs are also likely to add to the current inflationary impulse.
 Given these dual risks, our key conviction remains a focus on higher-quality total return strategies that are less constrained by benchmarks.
-This could include global sovereign and currency strategies that have the potential to shine during these periods or unconstrained strategies that are able to navigate the late cycle by allocating across different sectors.
-These strategies could also enable investors to allocate capital away from cash and reduce reinvestment risk without taking on significant duration or credit risk.
+This could include global sovereign and currency strategies (especially those that diversify US-dollar exposure) that allocate across multiple sectors.
+In our view, a nimble approach, with appropriately scaled allocations to liquid assets such as government bonds, could potentially enhance portfolio resilience without sacrificing returns.

-• In an increasingly volatile and uncertain market environment, we see core fixed income, whether aggregate or credit strategies, as increasingly attractive from both an income and capital protection perspective.
-All-in yields remain attractive for investors looking to derisk within a broadly diversified portfolio.
-And for European investors looking to protect themselves from ongoing volatility, high-quality income may offer an attractive avenue not just in local but also global markets.
+• In a still volatile and uncertain market environment, we see core fixed income, whether aggregate or credit strategies, as potentially increasingly appealing from both an income and capital protection perspective.
+In our opinion, all-in yields remain attractive for investors looking to derisk or diversify away from domestic government bonds, providing a potentially smoother return profile.
+And for European investors, we believe that high-quality income may offer an attractive avenue not just in local but also global markets.

-• We think high-yield debt still offers potential, but advocate a cautious approach given market uncertainty and the normalising of default rates relative to current spreads.
-At the same time, the robust additional income potential may make high yield a good equity substitute.
-For all higher-yielding credit, we believe an “up-in-quality” issuer bias is warranted.
+• We think high-yield debt also offers potential, but we would advocate a cautious approach given market uncertainty and current spread levels.
+At the same time, the robust additional income potential may make high yield a good equity substitute should investors want to derisk.
+For all higher-yielding credit, we believe an “up-in-quality” issuer bias and careful security selection are warranted.

 Expert